aCampello/genius-square/README.md

 ```

 The pieces are uniquely identified by their colour and have their own class in `base_classes.py`.
 Each of them can be flipped or rotated (but some of the isometric transformetions will yield the same "shape").
-We decided to hard-code those as opposed to doing some maths to figure out automatically, as it was Saturday night, too late for maths.
+We decided to hard-code those as opposed to doing some maths to figure out automatically, as it was Friday night, too late for maths.
 ```python
 grey = Piece('grey')
 green = Piece('green')